-If you stick to this gear list, you’ll have everything you need on your hunt.
-If you’re on a guided hunt, your outfitter will provide a Satellite phone, or an Inreach for emergencies, and a first aid kit.
+If you stick to this mountain goat hunting gear list, you’ll have everything you need on your hunt.
+If you’re on a guided goat hunt, your outfitter will most likely provide a Satellite phone, or an InReach for emergencies, and a first aid kit.
 Also, food, stove, fuel, water filters and tents will be provided on a guided hunt.

 Do not take cotton!
 Use synthetic or wool clothing ONLY.